toolsfactory/PinManagementPlatform/Readme.md

 ### AdminAPI
 on port 89 an admin api with its subfunctions can be reached.
-This api should help to test and verify the other parts of the solution and for example allow to generate random pins, clear the cache and so on. http://localhost:89/swagger.index.html
+This api should help to test and verify the other parts of the solution and for example allow to generate random pins, clear the cache and so on but is not intended for a production environment.
+Also tkens can be generated and tested there. http://localhost:89/swagger.index.html

 ### ProvisioningAPI